 Step 1: Make Filling

 Sauté the onion and garlic in 3 tablespoons olive oil over a medium heat.

 Once translucent add the rice and sauté for 1 minute.

 Add the chicken stock and bring the rice to a boil.
-Once the rice has come to a boil, turn the heat to low and cook for 15 minutes.
+Once the rice has come to a boil, turn the heat to low, cover the pot with a lid, and cook for 15 minutes.

 Turn off the heat and let rest for 5 minutes.